 HOW I MAKE MY COOKIE BOX

 Every year I make similar boxes.
 Mother Lovett did this for as long as I could remember.
 Her cookie tins and boxes were her hostess gifts – and they were also what she would give to certain friends and family at the holidays.
 EVERYONE looked forward to them!

 I’ve loved keeping this tradition alive.
 She used cookie tins – I have found some successfully at places like Target, The Container Store and even the Dollar Store!
 My personal favorite way to give a BIG box is to use these sugar paper gift boxes that I find at Target.
 They have both rectangle and round boxes.
-I’ve used these for the last three or four years.
+I’ve used these for the last five years and I make my own box.
 I usually cut up some pieces of another box to make the spaces for the cookies.
 This is what I did above!